tolar grande puna of salta

 When to Travel?

-The Best Time to Travel to Tolar Grande is the fall (March to May) and spring (September to November).
-It is ideal to avoid the cold, ice and rain.
+The Best Time to Travel to Tolar Grande is the fall (March to May) and spring (October to December).

 How to Get to Tolar Grande?